 What is dry farming?

-Dry farming is farming without irrigation.
-That's right, zero water is added after the plants or seeds are planted.
+Dry farming is farming with little or no irrigation.
+On our farm, no water is added after the plants or seeds are planted.
 It is a traditional technique used before we humans had means of regular irrigation.
 Although fruit and vegetables grown using dry farming are often smaller, they are also more nutritious and flavorful.
 We conduct research on dry farming methods in collaboration with OSU.
 Our goal is to grow all summer crops with dry farming.
 Some of the things we've grown so far include tomatoes, watermelons, zucchini, corn, and pumpkins!
 For more information on dry farming, check out OSU's website.

 Is your produce organic?

 All produce that we sell, from our farms or other farms, is grown organically (or better), even though we are not officially certified by the USDA.
 We are currently considering certification, but it is costly and cumbersome.
 However, we are 100% committed to natural and sustainable agriculture.
 We never use chemicals (fertilizer, herbicide, pesticide, etc.) and follow low-till practices with no-till being a goal for the near future.

 What natural building services do you offer?